 A quiet, brooding member of Jack's chorus.
 Roger is at first little more than a mystery, a quiet, intense boy who seems to hide himself from the other boys.
 But as the trappings of civilization begin to recede on the island, Roger begins to reveal himself, first by throwing rocks at littleuns (and purposely missing), then by killing a pig more viciously than necessary, then by rolling a boulder down on Piggy, then by torturing Samneric, and finally by sharpening a stick on which he plans to stake Ralph's head, just as he earlier staked a pig's head.
 While Jack loves power, Roger loves to cause pain.
 He symbolizes mankind's sadistic instincts, the suppressed desire to hurt others.

 The Lord of the Flies quotes below are all either spoken by Roger or refer to Roger.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of Lord of the Flies published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of Lord of the Flies published in 2003.).

 Chapter 4 Quotes